 Do not send any e- mails No e-mails regarding alarms will be sent to a specific recipient.
 This option is selected by default, and used to enable e-mail notifications in order to approve certificate requests, for example, without necessarily generating e-mails for alarms.
-Send according to alarm and event settings Only intrusion prevention and system event alarms for which the Send an e-mail checkbox has been selected will activate the sending of an e-mail.
+Send according to alarm and event settings alarm and event checkbox has been selected will activate the sending of an e-mail.
 Send only major alarms If this option is selected, the group selected in the next field will receive major alarms, which will act as a configured e-mail notification (Applications and Protections module / Advanced column).
 Message recipient Selection of the group that will receive major intrusion prevention alarms.
 Send major and minor alarms If this option is selected, the group selected in the next field will receive major and minor intrusion prevention alarms, which will act as a configured e-mail notification (Applications and Protections module / Advanced column).
 Message recipient Selection of the group that will receive intrusion prevention alarms.